At long last I greet the blog again, and I suppose I feel like something of a stranger considering all of the blank pages between us as of late.

 At first, sitting in front of the steering wheel felt like something of a mismatch, as if it was something I wasn’t supposed to be doing.

-Fast forward through a few weeks later, however, and it’s a starkly different picture.
+Fast forward a few weeks later, however, and it’s a different picture.
 While I didn’t become a race track driver, I certainly lost the timid attitude, along with any patience for drivers holding up the damn road!

 Of course, I’m exaggerating a little here: I didn’t become a road raging python, but I learned to get on with the show despite the (many) hindrances that threatened to make my commute longer than I felt it needed to be!

-And from there, I became just that with my city: another L.A. commuter.
+From there, I became just that with my city: another L.A. commuter.

 Of course, I could always observe the traffic from afar, but to sit at the front-and-center of it is another matter!
-With this project, I was smack dab in the middle of the jam like everyone else: on a deadline, and just rallying against the clock in a wild and hastily formed daze of circles.
+With this project, I was smack dab in the middle of the jam like everyone else: on a deadline, just rallying against the clock in a wild and hastily formed daze of circles.

 Now, finally, there’s some time to pause and reflect again.
-But unlike our time on the road, I’d like to catch up slow and in a manner that doesn’t put anyone’s life at risk!
+But unlike our time on the road, I’d like to catch up slow and in a manner that doesn’t put anyone’s life at risk.

 With this in mind, please trust that you’ll be seeing a lot more of J.T. again soon!
 But in the meantime, please enjoy some safe travels!
 And watch out on the road, since you just might have to get outta my way!